SondaSengupta/Code-Concepts/Intro_to_Programming_with_C#/Ch14-Classes.md

 ### Constructors (Ctors)
 - the constructor's task is to initialize the memory where the fields will be stored.
-- Use base when there is inheritance, and a parent class already provides the functionality that you're trying to achieve.
+- Use 'base' when there is inheritance, and a parent class already provides the functionality that you're trying to achieve.
-- Use this when you want to reference the current entity (or self), use it in the constructor's header/signature when you don't want to duplicate functionality that is already defined in another constructor.
-Basically, using base and this in a constructor's header is to keep your code DRY, making it more maintainable and less verbose.
+- Use 'this' when you want to reference its own class when you don't want to duplicate functionality that is already defined in another constructor.
+- Basically, using 'base' and 'this' in a constructor's header is to keep your code DRY, making it more maintainable and less verbose.

 ```C#
 using System;